By Kay Ainsley, Managing Director, MSA Worldwide

 Some changes may have such a dramatic impact on the concept and the franchisor that it is best to pass on entering the market.
 For other changes that can be approved, knowing the cost and how it will impact the bottom line of the franchisor and the franchisee will help in negotiations with the prospective franchisee.
 Determining what needs to be done, who will be responsible for getting it done, and who will be responsible for the cost of getting it done up-front helps to get the relationship off to a good start once the franchise agreement is signed.

-MSA can provide expert guidance on adapting your offering and choosing the right franchisees for successful international franchising.
+MSA Worldwide provides expert guidance on adapting your offering and choosing the right franchisees for successful international franchising.
+Contact us today for a complimentary consultation.